carlosperate/ubittool/docs/index.md

   --help  Show this message and exit.

 Commands:
+  compare          Compare the micro:bit flash contents with a hex file. flash-compare    Copy a hex file into the MICROBIT drive, read back the
-  compare-flash  Compare the micro:bit flash contents with a hex file. gui            Launch the GUI version of this app (has more options). read-code      Extract the MicroPython code to a file or print it. read-flash     Read the micro:bit flash contents into a hex file or...
+                   flash contents, and compare them with a hex file. gui              Launch the GUI version of this app (has more options). read-code        Extract the MicroPython code to a file or print it. read-flash       Read the micro:bit flash contents into a hex file or console. read-flash-uicr  Read the micro:bit flash and UICR into a hex file or console.
 ```

 ## Run